Misuse of statistics: Proof of the null hypothesis

 In a statistical test, the null hypothesis ($H_0$) is considered valid until enough data proves it wrong.
 Then $H_0$ is rejected and the alternative hypothesis ($H_A$) is considered to be proven as correct.
 By chance this can happen, although $H_0$ is true, with a probability denoted $\alpha$ (the significance level).
 This can be compared to the judicial process, where the accused is considered innocent ($H_0$) until proven guilty ($H_A$) beyond reasonable doubt ($\alpha$).

-But if data does not give us enough proof to reject that $H_0$, this does not automatically prove that $H_0$ is correct.
+But if data does not give enough proof to reject that $H_0$, this does not automatically prove that $H_0$ is correct.
 If, for example, a tobacco producer wishes to demonstrate that its products are safe, it can easily conduct a test with a small sample of smokers versus a small sample of non-smokers.
 It is unlikely that any of them will develop lung cancer (and even if they do, the difference between the groups has to be very big in order to reject $H_0$).
 Therefore, it is likely—even when smoking is dangerous—that our test will not reject $H_0$.
 If $H_0$ is accepted, it does not automatically follow that smoking is proven harmless.
 The test has insufficient power to reject $H_0$, so the test is useless and the value of the "proof" of $H_0$ is also null.

-This can—using the judicial analogue above—be compared with the truly guilty defendant who is released just because the proof is not enough for a guilty verdict.
+Using the judicial analogue above, this can be compared with the truly guilty defendant who is released just because the proof is not enough for a guilty verdict.
 This does not prove the defendant's innocence, but only that there is not proof enough for a guilty verdict.